geodesymiami/rsmas_insar/docs/README.md

 ### 2. Running MinSAR ###

-MinSAR downloads a stack of SLCs, processes the interferograms and creates displacement timeseries products.
+MinSAR downloads a stack of SLC images, processes the interferograms and creates displacement timeseries products.

 ```
 process_rsmas.py   $SAMPLESDIR/GalapagosSenDT128.template   #run with default and custom templates